Qantas: Lounge access

-Qantas Club Members, Gold Frequent Flyers, and Oneworld Sapphire holders are permitted to enter domestic Qantas Clubs when flying on Qantas or Jetstar flights along with one guest who need not be travelling.
-Platinum and Oneworld Emerald Members are permitted to bring in two guests who do not need to be travelling.
-Internationally, members use Qantas International Business Class lounges (or the Oneworld equivalent).
+Qantas Club Members, Gold Frequent Flyers, and Oneworld Sapphire holders are permitted to enter domestic Qantas Clubs when flying on Qantas or Jetstar flights along with one guest who must be travelling.
+Platinum and Oneworld Emerald Members are permitted to bring in two guests who must be travelling.
+Internationally, members using Qantas International Business Class lounges (or the Oneworld equivalent).
 Guests of the member must be travelling to gain access to international lounges.
 When flying with American Airlines, members have access to Admirals Club lounges and when flying on British Airways, members have access to British Airways' Terraces and Galleries Lounges.

-Platinum Frequent Flyers had previously been able to access the Qantas Club in Australian domestic terminals at any time, regardless of whether they were flying that day.
 Travellers holding Oneworld Sapphire or Emerald status are also allowed in Qantas Club lounges worldwide.

 Access to Qantas First lounges is open to passengers travelling on internationally operated Qantas or Oneworld first-class flights, as well as Qantas platinum and Oneworld emerald frequent flyers.
 Emirates first-class passengers are also eligible for access to the Qantas first lounges in Sydney and Melbourne.

 The Qantas Club also offers membership by paid subscription (one, two, or four years) or by achievement of Gold or Platinum frequent flyer status.
 Benefits of membership include lounge access, priority check-in, priority luggage handling and increased luggage allowances.